alunmorris/Multi-channel-wireless-voltmeter/README.md

 * Pin saving by multiple use of microcontroller pins:
   * SPI chip-enable, LED drive, negative input test mode and switch A/B detection on one pin
   * MISO and analog input on one pin
-  * UPDI programming and switch input on one pin (without needing a high-voltage UPDI programmer)
+  * UPDI programming and switch input on one pin (without needing a high-voltage UPDI programmer to re-program)
 * Measuring microcontroller Vdd without using an input pin
 * Very-low power sleep mode of ATTINY 0 and 1 series
 * Very small form factors